 What can I expect after I take the abortion pill?

-To have expectation on how does the abortion pill work, You may feel tired or crampy for a day or so, and you’ll have bleeding and spotting for awhile.
+You may feel tired or crampy for a day or so, and you’ll have bleeding and spotting for awhile.
 Most people go back to normal activities the day after a medication abortion.
-Exactly how does the abortion pill work in UAE.

 How will the abortion pill affect my periods?

-It’s normal to bleed and spot off and on for several weeks after your abortion that is how you know how does the abortion pill work.
+It’s normal to bleed and spot off and on for several weeks after your abortion.
 You can use pads, tampons, or a menstrual cup — whatever’s the most comfortable for you.
 But your nurse or doctor may recommend you use pads for a few days after the abortion so you can track how much you’re bleeding.

 Abortion starts a new menstrual cycle, so your period should go back to normal 4-8 weeks after your abortion.

 How soon can I have sex after a medication abortion?